 Journaling is something that most people have done at some point in time.
-Whether you hid a locked diary in your room as a kid or worked in a day planner over the years, a journal has likely held space for your ideas and thoughts.
+Whether you hid a locked diary in your room as a kid or worked in a day planner over the years, journaling has likely held space for your ideas and thoughts.
 In this post I’d like to talk not so much about how you’d journal – be it digitally or on paper – but rather share some journaling ideas and reasons why you might want to record your life and thoughts in a journal.
 Let’s look at what benefits you might find in different types of journaling and why it can be helpful for so many facets of our day to day lives – especially when used in tandem with other mental health practices.

 Art Journaling –